 Choosing your equipment

 From experience, do not invest most of your budget in the camera.
-It is better to choose an older model or mid-range camera for prioritise quality lenses.
+It is better to choose an older model or mid-range camera to prioritise quality lenses.

-A camera with an APS-C sensor can be a better choice than a full format in the case of wildlife photography because you get a longer focal length on the same telephoto lens (x1.5).
+A camera with an APS-C sensor can be a better choice than a full-frame for wildlife photography because you get extra reach with the same telephoto lens (x1.5 crop factor).

-Also think about the species you want to capture.
-A 600mm will be useful mainly for small birds or to observe wild animals without scaring them.
+Also consider the species you want to capture.
+A 600mm lens will be useful mainly for small birds or to observe wild animals without scaring them.
 And then ask yourself what type of wildlife photos you want to take ?
 Do you simply want to show the animal up close or prefer a larger composition to show it in its environment ?
-In the later case, there is no point in choosing the most powerful zoom possible.
-Choosing higher quality optics with a larger aperture but a shorter focal length will bring you more interesting photos than just showing the animal in the center of the image up close.
+In the latter case, there is no point in choosing the longest possible focal length.
+Choosing higher-quality optics with a wider aperture but a shorter focal length will yield you more interesting photos than just showing the animal in the center of the image up close.

-Another essential point for me : the weight of your kit.
-Wildlife photography requires endurance, a lot of walking, etc… and if you also want more dexterity and flexibility in your movements, it will require freehand photos without the aid of a stand.
+Another essential consideration: the weight of your kit.
+Wildlife photography requires endurance, a lot of walking, etc… and if you also want more dexterity and flexibility in your movements, it will require handheld photos without the aid of a tripod.
 This is where the weight of the camera becomes an essential factor.

 camera and lens for wildlife photography